thecashmoney/mail-maker/README.md

 ![Screenshot3](Screenshot3.png)
 ![Screenshot4](Screenshot4.png)
 ## INSPIRATION
 This app was mostly inspired by club emails.
 The ones you send every week, reminding people to go to meetings.
 The problem was, no one wanted to write these.
 I scoured the school for reliable secretaries, but even they can get tired.
 To remove the tediousness of writing emails, I created mail-maker.
+This took a while to code because it was my first time working with React and a big javascript project in general.
 ## USAGE
 1. Add in an email, or a spreadsheet of emails (like a club attendance sheet)
 2. Write your subject